TaCo: Targeted Concept Erasure Prevents Non-Linear Classifiers From Detecting Protected Attributes: Preliminaries and definitions

 \subsubsection{Counterfactual intervention for concept ranking}

-In part 2 of our method, we calculate the causal effect on the sensitive variable for each dimension $r$ of $\vu$ and $\vw$ of the $\va=\vu\vw$ decomposition created in part 1 of the method (more details on this decomposition in practice in section \ref{sec:SVD}).
-We conduct a counterfactual intervention that involves removing the dimension or ``concept'' $r$.
-By comparing the behaviour of the model with the concept removed and the behaviour of the original model, we can assess the causal effect of the concept on the sensitive variable.
+In part 2 of our method, we calculate the causal effect on the sensitive variable for each dimension $r$ of $\vu$ and $\vw$ of the $\va=\vu\vw$ decomposition created in part 1 of the method (for more details on this decomposition see section \ref{sec:decomposition}).
+We conduct a counterfactual intervention that involves removing the dimension or ``concept'' $k \in [\![1;r-1]\!] $.
+By comparing the behavior of the model with the concept removed and the behavior of the original model, we can assess the causal effect of the concept on the sensitive variable.
 As explained above, this assumes a counterfactual model where $\mathscr{W}$ corresponds to the possible variations of $\va=h(\vx)$ when reducing the dimensionality of its decomposition $\va=\vu \vw$.

-In addition, this approach requires that we are really able to remove the targeted dimension, which means that the dimensions must be independent of each other.
+To really able to remove the targeted dimension, the dimensions must be orthogonal of each other.
+Our mathematical framework guarantees this as far as possible.